March of the Volunteers: History

-In May 1935, the same month as the movie's release, Lü Ji and other leftists in Shanghai had begun an amateur choir and started promoting a National Salvation singing campaign, supporting mass singing associations along the lines established the year before by Liu Liangmo, a Shanghai YMCA leader.
+In May 1935, the same month as the release of Children of Troubled Times, Lü Ji and other leftists in Shanghai had begun an amateur choir and started promoting a National Salvation singing campaign, supporting mass singing associations along the lines established the year before by Liu Liangmo, a Shanghai YMCA leader.
 Although the movie did not perform well enough to keep Diantong from closing, its theme song became wildly popular: musicologist Feng Zikai reported hearing it being sung by crowds in rural villages from Zhejiang to Hunan within months of its release and, at a performance at a Shanghai sports stadium in June 1936, Liu's chorus of hundreds was joined by its audience of thousands.
 Although Tian Han was imprisoned for two years, Nie Er fled to the Soviet Union, only to die en route in Japan; (Note: Nie actually finalized the movie's music in Japan and sent it back to Diantong in Shanghai.) and Liu Liangmo eventually fled to the U.S. to escape harassment from the Nationalists.
 The singing campaign continued to expand, particularly after the December 1936 Xi'an Incident reduced Nationalist pressure against leftist movements.
 Visiting St Paul's Hospital at the Anglican mission at Guide (now Shangqiu, Henan), W.H.
 Auden and Christopher Isherwood reported hearing a "Chee Lai!" treated as a hymn at the mission service and the same tune "set to different words" treated as a favorite song of the Eighth Route Army.